12 Fun & Exciting Things to Do in San Ignacio, Belize

 Take a day trip over the border into Guatemala to visit Tikal.

-If you’re looking for a full-day excursion from San Ignacio that will also get you a new stamp in your passport, be sure to save a day for a day trip to Tikal from San Ignacio!
+If you’re looking for a side trip from San Ignacio that will also get you a new stamp in your passport, be sure to save a day on your trip for a full-day excursion to Tikal from San Ignacio!

 This is one day trip for which I strongly suggest a tour.
 Navigating a border crossing by car is an experience many travelers have not have had before, and if there are language barriers it can be intimidating.

-Personally, I have done the border crossing solo when traveling from Belize to Guatemala (en route to Flores, Lake Atitlan, and other great places in Guatemala), but I am an experienced solo traveler fluent in Spanish.
+Personally, I did the border crossing solo when traveling from Belize to Guatemala (I was visiting Flores, Lake Atitlan, Semuc Champey, Antigua, and other places in Guatemala), but I am an experienced solo traveler fluent in Spanish.

 I’ve also spent several months in Central America and feel super comfortable traveling around.
 If you don’t have that sort of experience, booking a Tikal tour from San Ignacio is a much better idea.